jonassode/UnCiv-Australia-Mod/README.md

 # UnCiv-Australia-Mod
 An Australian mod for UnCiv

-It's a tounge in check take on Australia
+It's a tounge in check take on Australia, but aims to be balanced and fun to play

 Todo list
 - Nation Australia under Harold Hold (in progress)
 - Unique unit digger (in progress)
 - Unique buildings ( in progress )
+- New wonders,
+  - Sydney Operahouse
-- New wonder, Operahouse, Melbourne cricket ground
+  - Melbourne cricket ground
 - New tile resources
-  - Kangaros, paddock
+  - Kangaros, fields, paddock
-  - Koaloas, camp
+  - Koaloas, forest, camp?
-- New tile
+- New tile improvents?
+-